How ecu coding with advanced OBD2 scanner?

 Now that we have our detective tools, let's delve into ECU coding.
 It's akin to giving your car's brain a software update.

-ECU coding involves reprogramming the Engine Control Unit, the central nervous system of your vehicle.
+ECU coding involves reprogramming the Engine Control Unit.

 This process allows for the customization of various parameters, such as ignition timing, fuel delivery, and more.